 The Bobtail Yearlings aspire to be the most historically consequential rock band of the 21st century!
-We’ll do so by leading the interdependence revolution while amassing a solid body of creative works; and helping future bands to surpass us.
+We’ll do so by launching the interdependence revolution; amassing a solid body of creative works; and helping future bands to surpass us.

 In the past, the rock music of the English-speaking world was the canon.
 It was always the most original, and often the most accomplished.
-But today’s indie rock isn’t better than any foreign canon out there, which is why it’s so inconsequential.
+But today’s indie rock isn’t better than any foreign canon out there, which is why it seems so inconsequential.

 To make history once again, bands need to be the best in the world— and this requires deliberate effort.
 So every decision the Bobtail Yearlings make will be informed by our five vowels of historical consequence.

 In classical music, the best artists got better with age.
-Beethoven, for one, composed his magnum opus in his final years.
+Beethoven, for one, composed his magnum opus in the final years of his life.
 This isn’t the case in rock yet— which proves that these are still the early days of the canon.

-To set an example for future generations, the Bobtail Yearlings promise to be a working band for at least as long as Bennett is alive and well.
+For this reason, the Bobtail Yearlings plan to be a working band for as long as Bennett is alive and well.
 There will never be a hiatus.
-And we’ll ensure that our best works always ahead of us.
+And we’ll ensure that our best works always lie ahead of us.

 As such, the Bobtail Yearlings will readily work with business partners, allowing us to focus solely on our craft.
-We’ll also periodically bring in new Yearlings, including artists in other mediums, allowing us to create works greater than the sum of their parts.
+We’ll also periodically bring in new bandmates to be equal collaborators, allowing us to create works greater than the sum of their parts.

 Studies show that people actually dislike creativity— and experts more so than anyone else.
 This is why, time and again, business partners who care most about backing great art— who thus pride themselves on knowing what great art looks like— end up backing the least creative works.